encoredev/encore/docs/deploy/custom-domains.md

 Enter the domain name you configured the CNAME on and select which [environment](/docs/deploy/environments) you wish to serve on that domain, then click `Add`.

-At this point Encores platform will start the process of setting up your domain & issuing SSL certificates to serve the traffic through.
+At this point Encore's platform will start the process of setting up your domain & issuing SSL certificates to serve the traffic through.

 <Callout type="important">

 Encore allows you to have multiple domains configured against a single environment and will serve traffic through all configured domains.
-The `encr.app` subdomain which was created when you originally created an environment will always be configured to serve traffic to that environment, this allows you to migrate to a custom domain safety without risking cutting traffic off to older clients which may be hard coded to access your applications via the default subdomain.
+The `encr.app` subdomain which was created when you originally created an environment will always be configured to serve traffic to that environment, this allows you to migrate to a custom domain safely without risking cutting traffic off to older clients which may be hard coded to access your applications via the default subdomain.

 </Callout>